ThePrez/ServiceCommander-IBMi/README.md

 /QOpenSys/pkgs/lib/sc/tcpsvr/install_sc_tcpsvr
 ```

-This will install create the `SCOMMANDER` library and compile/install the TCP program into that library.
+This will create the `SCOMMANDER` library and compile/install the TCP program into that library.
 To use a different
 library, just set the `SCTARGET` variable.
 For instance:

 ```bash